 The cathedral of Cologne is among the most popular sights for Germans themselves, but locals and foreigners alike also flock to the city for carnival, which takes place at the beginning of the year.
 Great summer events are a light festival with fireworks and music on the river, Christopher Street Day as well as a cycling race and the Cologne marathon and triathlon.
 The city is said to have Germany’s most beautiful zoo and features many parks and a green belt.
 The river beaches are a popular local spot to hang out in the summer.
 Cologne’s various neighborhoods have their own culture and nightlife from alternative to chic.

-Where will you spend your summer holiday within Germany in 2021?
+Where will you spend your summer holiday within Germany?
 We hope we’ve given you some ideas for a city trip or experience in nature!